 The scope of the research is limited to people with lived experience of modern slavery living in the UK and excludes the impact of barriers to accessing legal advice for dependents and trafficked children.
-Projects may address all UK countries, but we will accept proposals that choose to focus the majority of the research on England and Wales if an adequate justification is provided, but we would expect to see a comparative element with other UK jurisdictions.
+Projects may address all UK countries.
+We will accept proposals that choose to focus the majority of the research on England and Wales if an adequate justification is provided, but we would expect to see a comparative element with other UK jurisdictions.

 The objectives are to:

 - Assess the scale of survivors of modern slavery being unable to access advice on various areas of law and reasons for this;